 Union Nationale des Organisations d’Ingénieurs du Sénégal (UNISEN)

 When it comes to corruption, Senegal ranks 36th out of 102 countries for absence of corruption in the WJP Rule of Law Index® 2015, an improvement from ranking 48th out of 99 countries in 2014.
-Senegal has also seen improvements in Transparency International’s Corruption Perceptions Index and there is strong political will to continue to combat corruption.
+Senegal has also seen improvements in Transparency International’s Corruption Perceptions Index and there continues to be a strong political will to combat corruption.
 Under President Macky Sall, several new government initiatives and structures have been created, including the National Office for Combatting Fraud and Corruption (OFNAC), which has the power of self-referral to investigate corruption, the embezzlement of public funds, and fraud.
-Despite these improvements, certain forms of corruption – such as bribes or kickbacks for services rendered – are widely accepted and result from deeply entrenched attitudes, making them difficult to combat in the short-term.
-Other forms of corruption are able to persist because of institutional weaknesses, lack of cooperation between actors fighting corruption, and feeble mechanisms for protecting whistleblowers and investigating their claims.
+However, despite these improvements, certain forms of corruption – such as bribes or kickbacks for services rendered – are widely accepted and result from deeply entrenched attitudes, making them difficult to combat in the short-term.
+Other forms of corruption are also able to persist because of institutional weaknesses, lack of cooperation between actors fighting corruption, and feeble mechanisms for protecting whistle-blowers and investigating their claims.

-This program seeks to build the capacity of the newly created National Office for Combatting Fraud and Corruption (OFNAC), provide a framework for OFNAC's work addressing the socio-cultural causes of corruption, and create synergies between anti-corruption actors.
-This program was designed by the Anti-Corruption Working Group at WJP’s Senegal Country Sortie, and will be implemented by the National Union of Senegalese Engineers (UNISEN) in three phases:
+This program is building the capacity of the newly created National Office for Combating Fraud and Corruption (OFNAC), providing a framework for OFNAC's work addressing the socio-cultural causes of corruption, and creating synergies between anti-corruption actors.
+This program was designed by the Anti-Corruption Working Group at WJP’s Senegal Country Sortie, and is being implemented by the National Union of Senegalese Engineers (UNISEN) in three phases:

-- Creating a Best Practices Guide for Combatting Corruption.
-This guide will be based on internationally accepted best practices and tailored to the context of Senegal.
-This guidebook will also provide a framework for OFNAC and other stakeholders combatting corruption to carry out trainings and capacity building for private firms and public institutions that face the greatest risk of exposure to corrupt practices.
+- Creating a Best Practices Guide for Combating Corruption.
+This guide is based on internationally accepted best practices and tailored to the context of Senegal.
+This guidebook is also providing a framework for OFNAC and other stakeholders combating corruption to carry out trainings and capacity building for private firms and public institutions that face the greatest risk of exposure to corrupt practices.

 - Communications and Implementation.
-The Best Practices Guide will be promoted online and through a series of stakeholder meetings.
-It will also be used for a series of 15 sector-specific trainings with representatives from key firms and institutions in charge of sectorial policies for preventing corruption.
+The Best Practices Guide is being promoted online and through a series of stakeholder meetings.
+It's also being used for a series of 15 sector-specific trainings with representatives from key firms and institutions in charge of sectorial policies for preventing corruption.

 - Transition to Local Leadership.
-Local stakeholders will receive training to continue the project and ensure that this program is sustained.
-A Barometer of Best Practices will also be developed as part of this program to evaluate its success and impact.
+Local stakeholders are receiving training to continue the project and ensure that this program is sustained.
+A Barometer of Best Practices is also being developed as part of this program to evaluate its success and impact.

-This program will provide a framework for OFNAC’s activities supporting anti-corruption actors and providing capacity building to leaders from a variety of sectors.
-The training component of this program will also help firms define a strategy for their own anti-corruption efforts, and appoint leaders to implement this strategy in the long-term.
+This program is providing a framework for OFNAC’s activities supporting anti-corruption actors and providing capacity building to leaders from a variety of sectors.
+The training component of this program is also helping firms define a strategy for their own anti-corruption efforts, and appoint leaders to implement this strategy in the long-term.
 Over time, the communications component of this program will play a role in changing attitudes and cultural norms surrounding some of the most common forms of corruption.